SalomePlatform/adao/doc/en/ref_algorithm_EnsembleOfSimulationGenerationTask.rst

 (available using the storable variable "*EnsembleOfStates*").

-The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hyper-cubes, explicit or sampled according to classic distributions.
+The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hypercubes, explicit or sampled according to classic distributions, or using Latin hypercube sampling (LHS).
 The computations are optimized according to the computer resources available and the options requested by the user.
-Beware of the size of the hyper-cube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
+Beware of the size of the hypercube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
+When a state is not observable, a *"NaN"* value is returned.

 To be visible by the user while reducing the risk of storage difficulties, the results of sampling or simulations has to be **explicitly** asked for using the